 Herniated Disk – One spinal risk that can come from improper lifting.

 Hernia – What it is and how to treat it.

 Using the Right Tools for the Job

-- Simple Machines – A number of the simple machines you learned in science class are very practical on moving day.
+Simple Machines – Many the simple machines you learned in science class are practical on moving day.